 This is part 2 of my review for T. Harv Eker’s “Never Work Again” seminar held in June 2010.
-If you are new here, start with Part 1: Never Work Again Seminar: Introduction first.
+Opinions expressed here are my own.

 As promised in my previous post, I’ll be reviewing T. Harv Eker’s Never Work Again 4-day seminar for the benefit of all readers.
 I just finished Day 1 yesterday and decided to write a daily review so that I can capture the thoughts while they are fresh.